mitchcapper/KPEntryTemplates/README.md

 - Two options have been added to the context right click) menu for entries.
-For all entries (including multiple entries at once) you can click "Set Template Parent", to assign a template as their parent.
-Secondly, on entries that already have a template parent, there is a "Copy Template String" sub menu that allows you to copy any of the strings to the clipboard, this is very similar to the "Copy Custom String" sub menu, but lets you do it by the template title rather than whatever the fieldname is.
+For all entries (including multiple entries at once) you can click "SetÂ TemplateÂ Parent", to assign a template as their parent.
+Secondly, on entries that already have a template parent, there is a "CopyÂ TemplateÂ String" sub menu that allows you to copy any of the strings to the clipboard, this is very similar to the "CopyÂ CustomÂ String" sub menu, but lets you do it by the template title rather than whatever the fieldname is.